jokersunited/EmailAnalyze/README.md

 2. run ./install.sh (Remember to give execution rights to the file "chmod +x install.sh")
  	- This step creates the docker image and automatically runs it exposing port 8000
 3. Setup NGINX to reverse proxy to port 8000 locally (refer to https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/)
+4. Ensure that your firewall blocks port 8000 from public access if not users can bypass the NGINX proxy

+### Future Works